-I founded Comfort Solutions Cannabis Co. in May of 2018 and will be applying through the Department of Public Safety when the Texas Compassionate Use act expands during the 2019 Legislative session.
-Currently my company focuses on the retail space of the medical dispensary without cultivation, but this may change depending on the bills that will be introduced here in the upcoming months of legislation.
+I founded Comfort Solutions Cannabis Co. in May of 2018.
+Currently, my company focuses on the retail space of the medical dispensary without cultivation, but this may change depending on the bills that will be introduced here in the upcoming months of legislation.
 We want to provide the safest, highest quality products to our patients with their specific needs.

-When I began my business plan, I realized that not only are Texas residents under-educated about the plant itself, but the Endocannabinoid system, along with the medicinal benefits this plant provides.
-Therein lies one of our first obstacles of our Texas landscape:
+When I began my business plan, I realized that not only are Texas residents under-educated about cannabis itself, but the Endocannabinoid system, and the medicinal benefits this plant provides.
+Making sure people have access to this information is important.

 - Find a location that you vision your company in.